 We hand-made 139,000 wreaths in 2017!

 Remembrance wreaths come in many varieties and are usually specific to a particular member of the Royal Family, regiment, or memorial event.

 Take a look at the types of wreaths available on The Royal British Legion’s website.

 Men and women from all religions and creeds have lost their lives defending this country, and we produce various wooden remembrance symbols so that people from any faiths are able to honour their loved ones.

-In 2015, we made over a million remembrance symbols.
-These are mostly planted at gardens of remembrance all over the country, including our Field of Remembrance at Westminster Abbey.
+In 2017, we made almost a million Remembrance symbols.
+These are mostly planted at gardens of Remembrance all over the country, including our Field of Remembrance at Westminster Abbey.

-In 2015, our team of disabled veterans, their dependents and home-workers (and even teams of volunteers) hand-made 11.4 million remembrance poppies for The Royal British Legion.
+In 2017, our team of disabled veterans, their dependants and home-workers (and even teams of volunteers) hand-made 7.6 million Remembrance poppies for The Royal British Legion.

 The public usually buy nearly 45 million poppies each year, and all of those extra poppies are produced on machines at the Poppy Appeal’s HQ in Kent.

 Poppies have long been a symbol of Remembrance for many.
 In the UK, poppies are usually worn in the lead up to Remembrance Sunday in November every year as a reminder of the huge sacrifices of those in the Armed Forces community.

 Visit the Royal British Legion’s wreath order page or call the Poppy Appeal on 01622 717 172.
 You can also visit the Poppy Shop for other products, like badge or pins.